randy-r/stedux/README.md

 };

 export type MyAction = Increment | Decrement;

-/** 3.
-Write reducer function(s) for each slice of your state and use them in a root reducer. */

 const counterReducer = (slice: MyState['counter'], action: MyAction) => {
   switch (action.type) {